Vivallo04/Vivallo04/README.md

 ##  LeetCode Challenge of the Day ⚛

-###  Path Sum
+###  Tenth Line

-Given the root of a binary tree and an integer targetSum, return true if the tree has a root-to-leaf path such that adding up all the values along the path equals targetSum.
+Shell: Given a text file file.txt, print just the 10th line of the file.

 ###  My Solution